cgs-ist/student-grade-predictor-William-Laverty/README.md

 5. **Model Evaluation:** After training, the model's performance is evaluated using the test data.
 Two common evaluation metrics used are Mean Squared Error (MSE) and R-squared (R2).
 MSE measures the average squared difference between the predicted and actual grades, while R2 indicates how well the model explains the variance in the target variable.

 6. **Example Prediction with GUI:** The code features an interactive GUI that allows users to input the first-period grade, second-period grade, and weekly study time of a new student.
 The model will predict their final grade (G3) based on these inputs, providing a convenient and user-friendly way to utilize the predictor.

+## 🔨 Install the required packages

+These packages are essential for different aspects of the project, from data handling and machine learning to creating an interactive GUI within the Jupyter notebook environment.

+- **Pandas**  # Data manipulation and analysis
+- **Numpy**   # Fundamental package for numerical computations
+- **Scikit-learn**  # Machine learning library
+- **IPywidgets**    # Interactive widgets for Jupyter notebooks
+- **Ttkthemes**     # Theming extension for Tkinter

 ### 📚 References